-(for example, https://rusvectores.org/en/ruwikiruscorpora/алгоритм_NOUN/).
+(for example, https://rusvectores.org/en/ruscorpora_upos_cbow_300_20_2019/алгоритм_NOUN/).
 Web pages at these URIs contain lists of the nearest semantic associates for the corresponding word, belonging to the same part of speech as the word itself.
 Other information about the word is also shown.

 There are two possible formats: json and csv.
-Perform GET requests to URLs following the pattern http://rusvectores.org/MODEL/WORD/api/FORMAT where MODEL is the identifier for the chosen model, WORD is the query word and FORMAT is "csv" or "json", depending on the output format you need.
+Perform GET requests to URLs following the pattern https://rusvectores.org/MODEL/WORD/api/FORMAT/ where MODEL is the identifier for the chosen model, WORD is the query word and FORMAT is "csv" or "json", depending on the output format you need.
 We will return a json file or a tab-separated text file with the first 10 associates.

-Additionally, you can get semantic similarities for word pairs in any of the provided models via queries of the following format: http://rusvectores.org/MODEL/WORD1__WORD2/api/similarity/ (note 2 underscore signs).
+Additionally, you can get semantic similarities for word pairs in any of the provided models via queries of the following format: https://rusvectores.org/MODEL/WORD1__WORD2/api/similarity/ (note 2 underscore signs).

 Naturally, one can compare results from different models on one screen.